Symphonic Blues

 Number 6

-Symphonic Blues #6 was Corky Siegel's 5th symphonic commission, and has been performed around the world, most recently in 2016 in Mexico and New York. - The latest commission, Symphonic Blues #7 premiered in 2017, and a work for string orchestra in Austria in 2019.
+Symphonic Blues No 6, was Corky Siegel's 5th symphonic commission, and has been performed around the world, most recently in 2016 in Mexico and New York. - The latest commission, Symphonic Blues #7 premiered in 2017, and a work for string orchestra in Austria in 2019.
 Two scheduled performances of #6 in New York and Pennsylvania with the Wellsborough Festival Orchestra was cancelled in 2022 for Covid related concerns.

 And here’s a Chamber Blues extra that is going on the Symphonic Blues album